mia2380/challenge1--horiseon-code-refactor/README.md

 - Changed website tittle and added a meta description for SEO, user experience, and device compatibility;
 - Added alt text on images and icons for SEO and accessibility;
-- Explanatory comments were provided in the CSS document;
+- Added comments to the CSS document;
-- CSS was reorganized to follow a logical structure;
+- Reorganized the CSS file to follow a logical structure;
-- Classes and elements were cleaned up, and combined where possible;
+- Attributes were cleaned up and combined to make the code easier to follow
-- Comments added to delineate each separation.

 ## Technologies Used